 Unpublishing your Patreon will remove active memberships for fans who joined through iOS in-app purchases.
 If you’d like to take a break, we recommend pausing your membership for a month at a time.

-If you unpublish your page, all memberships made on iOS after the rollout of in-app purchasing will be canceled without automatic refunds.
-Memberships made on Web, Android, or made on iOS prior to the rollout of in-app purchasing will become paused rather than be canceled.
+If you unpublish your page, all memberships made on iOS in-app purchasing will be canceled without automatic refunds.
+Memberships created on Web, Android, or iOS prior to the rollout of in-app purchasing will be paused rather than canceled.
 Since unpublishing your Patreon can impact your ability to republish with your same audience, we recommend pausing your page for up to 60 days so that you don’t lose your iOS memberships processed with Apple’s in-app purchasing system.

 Learn more about pausing your membership.